How to watch One Battle After Another – is it streaming?

-Since making his directorial debut with Hard Eight in 1996 – at the age of just 26 – Paul Thomas Anderson has consistently proved his worth as one of the world's finest writer/directors.
+Since making his directorial debut in 1996, at the age of just 26, with the film Hard Eight, Paul Thomas Anderson has gone on to become one of Hollywood’s most acclaimed directors.

 With that in mind, you might be wondering how you can see the film – read on for everything you need to know.